Pine Bark Beetle Injection Treatment

 Save Your Trees from Pine Bark Beetle and Spruce Beetle with DIY Tree Injection

-Pine Bark Beetle and Blue stain Fungus Treatment and Prevention.
+Pine Bark Beetle Treatment and Prevention.
 Take action to protect your pine trees from Pine Bark Beetles with easy “do it yourself” tree injection.

 There are a variety of bark beetles that infest conifers throughout North America.
 Adults beetles travel by flying to a new tree, tunnel through the bark, mate, and lay eggs in the inner bark.
 The larvae develop, feed on the inner bark causing damage to the tree and emerge by boring out through the bark.
 Larval feeding cuts grooves along the inner bark and interrupts the tree’s ability to move water and nutrients up and down within the afflicted tree.